NoMan2000/oopPHP/readme.md

 - [Composer](https://getcomposer.org/)
 - [PHPStorm](https://www.jetbrains.com/phpstorm/)

-VirtualBox is a Virtual Machine that allows you to host a different operating system.
+VirtualBox is a Virtual Machine host that allows you to setup different operating system.
+This is important since it allows you to configure a development environment that mirrors a production environment.

 Vagrant is a set of directives that installs software into a virtual machine.